playplayio/playplay.io/EXPENSES.md

 ### Heroku

 Current estimated costs are 7$ for a hobby dyno and 18$ for Shared Cluster 1GB MongoLab MongoDB, total 25$ per month per game, so 2 x (25$ x 12) = $600 a year.
+I'd like to [add billiards soon](https://github.com/playplayio/playplay.io/issues/1), making that 3x.
+The Heroku bill is likely to need to grow to scale with demand, too.